A guide to PV solar energy

 1. What is solar PV?

 Solar photovoltaic (PV) panels generate electricity using energy from the sun.
 Electricity will still be generated on cloudy and rainy days, albeit it at a reduced level.
 The electricity is taken from the panels to an inverter, which either pushes into your supply (if you need it), or sends it out to the grid if you don’t have demand for energy at that specific time (you are paid for this export).
 Solar PV reduces the amount of electricity you buy from your energy supplier, but in most cases does not remove the need for you to be connected to the grid.

-There are no moving parts, with a well installed system requiring minimal maintenance – depending on the environment, this may include cleaning every 1-2 years.
-The panels are performance warrantied to deliver over 80% of the energy they generate in year 1 in year 25, and expected to continue operating well beyond this point – so a real ongoing value add to any building.
+There are no moving parts, with a well installed system requiring minimal maintenance, (depending on the environment, this may include cleaning every 1-2 years).
+The panels are performance warrantied to deliver over 80% of the energy they generate in year 1 in year 25, and are expected to continue operating well beyond this point – adding real ongoing value to any building.

 2. Why should I invest in a solar panel installation?

 Solar panels for commercial buildings utilise large amounts of uncomplicated and unused roof space.
 Solar can significantly reduce your overheads and secure your future energy price.
-With a typical Return On Investment (ROI) of 11-16% or higher and payback of 6-9 years, solar PV is undeniably worth looking into.
+With a typical Return On Investment (ROI) of 15-20% and payback of 5-6 years, solar PV is undeniably worth looking into.
 Most businesses operate during the day and this is when solar energy is generated so you’ll be using your solar power directly on site.
 Anything you don’t use will be exported to the grid and you’ll receive a payment for this.

 3. How will solar PV lower your carbon footprint?